- The Human Impact of Climate Change - Resources for primary schools

 - Investigate the links between climate change and human rights.

-- Build empathy and promote critical thinking, debate, and discussion.
+- Promote critical thinking, debate and discussion.

 Our climate action guide has practical advice, classroom activities and helpful planning tools to inspire young people to make change happen.